Latest Country Reports

 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment

 While the constitution and law prohibit such practices, Amnesty International (AI) reported security officials tortured and beat criminal suspects, prisoners, and individuals deemed critical of the government to extract confessions and as a form of punishment.
-Members of the international Jehovah’s Witnesses community reported that on July 3, law enforcement officials in Dashoguz beat and threatened a Jehovah’s Witness with rape.
-The officials also reportedly detained the individual in a drug rehabilitation center for two days and subjected the individual to four injections of a paralyzing substance.
+According to AI reporting, forms of torture included pulling the genitals with pliers, electric shocks, and beatings with chair legs and plastic bottles filled with water.

-The law requires the government to provide for the health and lives of members of the armed forces.
+The law requires the government to protect the health and lives of members of the armed forces.
 Members of the military reported, however, that hazing of conscripts continued and involved violations of human dignity, including brutality.
-There were reports of two conscripts who allegedly died due to hazing incidents.
+In 2014 two conscripts allegedly died due to hazing incidents, but there were no deaths reported during the year.
 Members of the military reported that officers responded to cases of abuse, inspected conscripts for signs of abuse, and punished abusers in some cases.
 Hazing of conscripts reportedly was more prevalent outside of Ashgabat.

 Prison and Detention Center Conditions